dbt-labs/corp/handbook.md

    - **Remote Employees** - This budget is to be used to set up your home office.

-   - **Office-based Employees** - This budget can be used on equipment you will use at a Fishtown Analytics office or on equipment in a home office you maintain for when you work from home.
+   - **Office-based Employees** - This budget can be used on equipment you will use at a dbt Labs office or on equipment in a home office you maintain for when you work from home.
 Your monitor / mouse / keyboard at your office location count against this budget.

 **Process to expense** While we investigate an expense management system, employees should fill out [this reimbursement form](https://docs.google.com/spreadsheets/d/1YhFJmx5JDbG0katCQoZ-1SOlZQ0EA2BOulcaOlu-0l4/copy#gid=444102166) and submit with all receipts to accounting@fishtownanalytics.com.
 Please try to send in bulk if possible.
 Expenses will be reimbursed through direct deposit within 30 days.